chenglou/node-huxley/README.md

 `hux -h` for a list of the available commands.

 The API's so short it didn't warrant its own section.
-The example below uses every feature of Huxley.
+This example covers every feature of Huxley. _If you have any Windows or browser issue during the process, see the FAQ below._

+In `examples/` you'll find two simple completed Huxley tests.
+Run `hux` there to see what our final results look like.

 ### Testing the water

-In `examples/` you'll find two simple completed Huxley tests.
-You can immediately run `hux` in that folder and see what our final results look like.

-Let's restart from beginning by removing everything _but_ the `webroot/` folder. _If you have any Windows or browser issue during the process, see the FAQ below._
+Let's start from scratch by removing everything _but_ the `webroot/` folder.

 `cd` into `webroot/` and start a local server.
 Try `python -m SimpleHTTPServer` (if you're on Python 3.x: `python -m http.server`) or use [this package](https://github.com/nodeapps/http-server) _(at port 8000)_.